Saadtalsulami/Saadtalsulami/README.md

 ## About Me

-Master’s student in Artificial Intelligence at King Abdulaziz University passionate about:
+Master’s graduate in Artificial Intelligence from King Abdulaziz University passionate about:
 - Machine Learning
 - Computer Vision
 - Data Analysis